By Jess Beech

-The 47-year-old, in a recent interview with the Observer, confessed that her years of tailoring education have taught her some valuable lessons about caring for her garments.
+In an interview with the Observer, the 47-year-old explained that her years of tailoring education have taught her some valuable lessons about caring for her garments.

-She said, “And the rule on a bespoke suit is you do not clean it.
+She said, "the rule on a bespoke suit is you do not clean it.
 You do not touch it.
 You let the dirt dry and you brush it off.

 "Basically, in life, rule of thumb: if you don’t absolutely have to clean anything, don’t clean it."

 Sharing how the rule extends to her underwear, she also said, "I wouldn’t change my bra every day and I don’t just chuck stuff into a washing machine because it’s been worn.
 I am incredibly hygienic myself, but I’m not a fan of dry cleaning or any cleaning, really.”

 Passionate about sustainable fashion, it's no surprise that Stella holds this view.
 Regular use of a washing machine and often a tumble dryer can create a larger carbon footprint—and overwashing our clothes can wear them out faster, prompting a need to buy more and add to the already-overworked world of clothes production.